Samurai Shodown V Special

-Samurai Shodown V Special is the ninth entry in SNK's Samurai Shodown/Samurai Spirits series of fighting games.
+Samurai Shodown V Special is the ninth entry in SNK's Samurai Shodown series of fighting games.
 It is an upgraded version of the game Samurai Shodown V and is the last official game for the Neo Geo platform.
-A further upgraded version of the game called Samurai Shodown V Perfect was location-tested in late 2004, but not officially released until it was included in the Samurai Shodown NeoGeo Collection in 2020.
+A further upgraded version of the game had its location test abruptly canceled in late 2004 and wouldn't be officially released until 2020 as part of the Samurai Shodown NeoGeo Collection as Samurai Shodown V Perfect.
+A fully uncensored version of this final update was released only in arcades on exA-Arcadia on September 29, 2022.